ibiene-ds/ibiene-ds.github.io/_posts/2022-09-01-enhancing-targeting-accuracy.md

 # Project Overview  <a name="overview-main"></a>

-### Context <a name="overview-context"></a>
+### Problem Statement <a name="overview-context"></a>

 Our client, a grocery retailer, sent out mailers in a marketing campaign for their new *delivery club*.
 This cost customers $100 per year for membership, and offered free grocery deliveries, rather than the normal cost of $10 per delivery.
 For this, they sent mailers to their entire customer base (apart from a control group) but this proved expensive.  **For the next batch of communications they would like to save costs by *only* mailing customers that were likely to sign up.**

 Based upon the results of the last campaign and the customer data available, we will look to understand the *probability* of customers signing up for the *delivery club*.
 This would allow the client to mail a more targeted selection of customers, lowering costs, and improving ROI.